cirrus-geo/cirrus-geo/docs/src/cirrus/10_intro.rst

 scalable architecture, including:

 * Step Functions: workflow implementation
-* Lambda: scalable compute for tasks, feeders, and functions
+* Lambda: scalable compute for tasks, and functions
-* Batch, ECS, and EC2 (spot or on-demand): supports longer runtimes and/or custom resource requirements for feeders and tasks
+* Batch, ECS, and EC2 (spot or on-demand): supports longer runtimes and/or custom resource requirements for tasks
 * DynamoDB: Payload state-tracking database
 * SQS: message queuing for reliability
 * SNS: messages to multiple subscribers